 Search the web with GPT for Sheets

 Search the web directly in GPT for Sheets using web search models.
 These models use fresh web search data, which allows you to generate up-to-date responses about companies, current events, facts, and more, directly in your spreadsheet.
-You can use web search models in any bulk AI tool or GPT function.
+You can also fetch content from specific URLs to extract information from web pages.

 Provider | Model | Without API key | With API key |